 Commodities Not Purchased by the City

-Companies interested in providing any of the following products may contact the State of New York Purchasing, Monroe County Purchasing or the Rochester City School District Purchasing.
+Companies interested in providing any of the following products may contact New York State Procurement, Monroe County Purchasing or Rochester City School District Purchasing.
 These are items not used by the City of Rochester:

 - Aircraft and airport equipment, parts and supplies